AnnArborTees/bootstrap5_form/OLD-README.md

 #### Collections

-`bootstrap_form` also provides helpers that automatically create the `form_group` and the `radio_button`s or `check_box`es for you:
+`bootstrap5_form` also provides helpers that automatically create the `form_group` and the `radio_button`s or `check_box`es for you:

 ```erb